ajjaic/til/vim.markdown

+# Yanking to register.
+Pasting from register or clipboard
+To yank to a register try `"kyy`.
+This will yank the current line to the `k` register.
+To paste from `k` register you can use `"kp`.
+You can also paste from clipboard on Linux with `"+p`

 # Delete fold markers in a file
 If your foldmethod is set to `marker` and you have a lot of lines in your file annotated with `{{{` and `}}}` then you can use `zE` to delete all the fold